AgnesCorpuz/genesys-birch-assist-blueprint/blueprint/index.md

 ## Genesys AppFoundry
 The Genesys app marketplace for solutions that run on the Genesys Cloud platform.
 You download the integration used in this solution from the Genesys AppFoundry.

-## Interaction Widget integration
-The Genesys Cloud integration that enables web apps to be embedded in an iframe within Genesys Cloud.
-The iframe only appears on specified interaction types and to specified agents.
-For this solution, Genesys Cloud uses the Interaction Widget integration

 ## BirchAI Account
 You would need an active BirchAI account.